 The District Court consists of a chief judge, and administrative judge and associate judges.
 The court is also served by two magistrates.
 The program budget for the District Court includes the cost of operation for the court itself and the operation of the clerk's offices.
 The District Court handles all misdemeanor cases, all civil cases where the amount in dispute is under \$5,000, trespass and ejectment cases between landlords and tenants, and all small claims, which includes certain civil cases where the amount in dispute is under \$2,500.
 The District Court also holds hearings on commitments under the mental health and drug abuse laws and handles certain agency appeals.
 The court has four locations, in Providence, Kent, Newport and Washington Counties, with a clerk's office at each location.
-The clerk's offices maintain all the records for the court.
-As with the other courts, all papers are filed in the clerk's office.
+The clerks' office.
 The office creates a file for every case and maintains an up-to-date record on what has happened in the case.
 The Pretrial Services Unit provides pre-arraignment and post-arraignment services to defendants.